dotnet/csharpstandard/standard/lexical-structure.md

 -   Each *unicode_escape_sequence* is transformed into its corresponding Unicode character.
 -   Any *formatting_characters* are removed.

 A conditional compilation symbol has two possible states: ***defined*** or ***undefined***.
-At the beginning of the lexical processing of a source file, a conditional compilation symbol is undefined unless it has been explicitly defined by an external mechanism (such as a command-line compiler option).
-When a `#define` directive is processed, the conditional compilation symbol named in that directive becomes defined in that source file.
-The symbol remains defined until a `#undef` directive for that same symbol is processed, or until the end of the source file is reached.
-An implication of this is that `#define` and `#undef` directives in one source file have no effect on other source files in the same program.
+At the beginning of the lexical processing of a compilation unit, a conditional compilation symbol is undefined unless it has been explicitly defined by an external mechanism (such as a command-line compiler option).
+When a `#define` directive is processed, the conditional compilation symbol named in that directive becomes defined in that compilation unit.
+The symbol remains defined until a `#undef` directive for that same symbol is processed, or until the end of the compilation unit is reached.
+An implication of this is that `#define` and `#undef` directives in one compilation unit have no effect on other compilation units in the same program.

 When referenced in a pre-processing expression ([§7.5.3](lexical-structure.md#753-pre-processing-expressions)), a defined conditional compilation symbol has the Boolean value `true`, and an undefined conditional compilation symbol has the Boolean value `false`.
 There is no requirement that conditional compilation symbols be explicitly declared before they are referenced in pre-processing expressions.
 Instead, undeclared symbols are simply undefined and thus have the value `false`.